 Their motto was `To believe is to act.'
 An editorial in the April 1940 issue of the Canadian Silver Fox and Fur under the heading of Asks Mink Breeders to Organize, outlines the plan, "that live and progressive organization the Toronto and York Mink Breeders Association recently distributed through its Secretary, Dr. Rendle Bowness, a letter suggesting to mink breeders of Canada that they become organized.

 "Following the preamble, which tells of the success attained by the foregoing organization and of the advantages to be had from closer coordination within the industry, the letter sent out makes the following suggestion; That mink breeders associations be formed in those communities where there is a concentration of mink ranches.
-That these local mink associations hold from two to six meetings a year.
-That these associations send in their secretaries names and addresses to the Dominion Fur Council so that the body can communicate with the majority of the mink ranchers through these associations on any problems that arise.
+These local mink associations hold from two to six meetings a year.
+These associations send in their secretary's names and addresses to the Dominion Fur Council so that the body can communicate with the majority of the mink ranchers through these associations on any problems that arise.

 "These associations need not have large memberships to be effective.
 In the matter of meetings and subject matter for such meetings, the Toronto and York Mink Breeders' Association would be pleased to submit questionnaires similar to the one included in this letter to be handled by men chosen from these associations.
 If acceptable we will be pleased to send out on receipt of a letter stating the date of the meeting a list of questions applicable to that time of year.
 Of course, these questions can be altered, reduced or added to suit the particular needs of the association receiving them."